Bandi86/social-tippster/README.md

 # Social Tippster

+> **2025-06-04:**
+>
+> - Image upload (storage/validation) and image analysis (OCR, tip extraction) are now handled by separate backend modules.
+> - `backend/src/modules/uploads/image-processing.service.ts` is deprecated; all advanced logic is in `backend/src/modules/image-analysis/image-processing.service.ts`.
+> - Tip-related functionality has been refactored into a dedicated tipps module: `backend/src/modules/tipps/`.
+> - See `docs/implementation-reports/TIPPS_MODULE_REFACTORING.md` for details on the tipps module refactoring.
+> - See `docs/implementation-reports/BACKEND_PROGRESS.md` for details on other backend changes.

 A comprehensive social media platform for football tips and predictions, built with Next.js frontend and NestJS backend.

 ## 🏗️ Project Structure